TeachingNLP/workshop-book/_sources/introduction.md

 - How do we scale our teaching for larger class sizes while preserving the accessibility of complex material?
 - How do we teach _resposible_ and _ethical_ use of NLP?

+There have been [four Teaching NLP workshops](https://www.aclweb.org/anthology/venues/teachingnlp/) in the past.
+The [last workshop](https://www.aclweb.org/anthology/W13-3400/) happened in 2013 co-located with ACL in Sofia, Bulgaria.
+The field has changed quite a bit in the last 8 years and it is definitely time for the next workshop in the series.

 ## Goals